Tycoon Ongpin says Philippines persecuting him for Arroyo links

 A Harvard Business School graduate and certified accountant, Ongpin was trade minister under late strongman Ferdinand Marcos.

 His investments cut a broad swathe through the economy.
-He is the largest single investor in the country's biggest conglomerate, San Miguel Corp (SMC.PS), via his firm Top Frontier Investment Holdings, with a 37 percent stake.
+He is the largest single investor in the country's biggest conglomerate, San Miguel Corp, via his firm Top Frontier Investment Holdings, with a 37 percent stake.

-He also owns medium-sized Philippine Bank of Communications (PBC.PS), property firm Alphaland Corp ALPHA.PS, oil explorer Atok-Big Wedge (AB.PS), gaming firm Philweb Corp (WEB.PS).
+He also owns medium-sized Philippine Bank of Communications , property firm Alphaland Corp, oil explorer Atok-Big Wedge, gaming firm Philweb Corp.

-Ongpin used the loan proceeds to acquire a stake in top mining firm Philex Mining Corp (PX.PS), which he sold weeks later for a 65 percent gain to Hong Kong's First Pacific Co Ltd (0142.HK), according to stock exchange filings.
+Ongpin used the loan proceeds to acquire a stake in top mining firm Philex Mining Corp, which he sold weeks later for a 65 percent gain to Hong Kong's First Pacific Co Ltd , according to stock exchange filings.